Barbie of Swan Lake: Critical response

 Joseph Szadkowski of The Washington Times praised the film as "beautiful" and "another triumph for Barbie that should inspire youngsters".
 Rating it two-and-a-half stars out of five, the New Straits Times' R. S. Murthi called it "charming" and wrote, "The CGI work is fluid and the dance choreography by the New York City Ballet [...] is superly translated."
 Scott Hettrick of the South Florida Sun-Sentinel wrote that the film has "all the elements of a good fairy tale that [are] delightfully translated here visually in this comforting, entertaining and engaging presentation."

-Describing the film as "teem[ing] with villainy, magic and fantasy", Nancy Churnin in The Dallas Morning News wrote that Barbie of Swan Lake "exceeds expectations"; she noted its educational value.
+Describing the film as "teem[ing] with villainy, magic and fantasy," Nancy Churnin in The Dallas Morning News wrote that Barbie of Swan Lake "exceeds expectations" and she noted its educational value.
 Reviewing the film for Video Business, Buzz McClain wrote, "Director Hurley overcomes the potential robotic coldness of the digital animation, which at times resembles that of a videogame, by infusing undeniable charm into the story and characters."
 McClain also noted the cultural value of the film's ballet sequences and classical music, highlighted in the DVD extras.

 K. Lee Benson of The Video Librarian recommended Barbie of Swan Lake, calling it a "class act" and a "marked improvement" over the previous two CGI Barbie films.
 Lynne Heffley of the Los Angeles Times called it a "lavishly detailed computer-animated feature whose creativity and sweet nature nearly mitigates its unavoidable product promotion."
 Stephanie Prange of Video Store praised the film's animation as "truly beautiful, with bright colours and [a] polished look".

-A review in The Daily Telegraph opined that "Transformed into cartoon form, Swan Lake isn't exactly a masterpiece", but recommended the film as a way to introduce children to Tchaikovsky.
+A review in The Daily Telegraph opined that "transformed into cartoon form, Swan Lake isn't exactly a masterpiece," but recommended the film as a way to introduce children to Tchaikovsky.
 In a negative review, Robert Gottlieb of The New York Observer opined that Barbie of Swan Lake's "divergences from the ballet are profoundly distorting.
 Nothing of the troubling heart of Swan Lake remains.
 Instead, we get a frisky, feminist unicorn and an adorable skunk!
 To call this Disneyfication is to insult the genius of early Disney and the professionalism of later Disney."
 Two eight-year-old reviewers for Newsday rated the film 4/5 stars, writing that they enjoyed its "beautiful music and dancing" and "nice message about believing in yourself."

 In a 2021 retrospective review, The Sunday Telegraph called it a "gentle tale" and wrote, "The 2003 animation looks a bit dated now but it can still capture the imagination."